Maozheng6/Maozheng/README.md

 [Project webpage](https://maozheng6.github.io/EyeSayCorrect/)<br/>

-Developped an end-to-end iOS APP for a new text correction method with eye gaze and voice input on an iPad Pro.
+Developed an end-to-end iOS APP for a new text correction method with eye gaze and voice input on an iPad Pro.
 Proposed a new eye gaze target selection method using Beyesian therory for noisy eye gaze input.
 Implemented a 3-gram language model on a cloud server connected with the APP for text correction.
 Carried out a user study which proved that the Bayesian method reduced up to 23% text correction time from the non-Bayesian method.  <br/>

 <br/>